kamalzada/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
 This repository contains Open Source Machine Learning projects of mine on Python and it's numerous libraries.
-It included data that I scrape myself.
+It includes data that I scrape myself.